aws-samples/minimum-security-baseline/README.md

 ## Minimum security baseline

-This is a set of cloudformation templates that enables a minimum security baseline in a new AWS account that has no services enabled.
+This is a set of cloudformation templates that enables a minimum security baseline in a new AWS account that doesn't have Amazon GuardDuty, AWS Security Hub, Amazon Macie, Password Policy and Access Analyzer enabled.

 The solution is considered to be part of an integral security program.
 Instructions:
 - Create S3 bucket uin your AWS account